-I absolutely ADORE all of the cute, sensory toys that attach to Lapiluv.
+I absolutely ADORE all of the cute sensory toys that attach to Lapiluv.
 They attach to loops on the denim apron with sweet little velcroed ribbons.
-MES, my three-year old, had fun playing with the stuffed toys and of course, LOVES it when I put lapiluv on so that she can play iPhone or Kindle.
+MES, my three-year-old, had fun playing with the stuffed toys and, of course, LOVES it when I put lapiluv on so that she can play iPhone or Kindle.
 Lapiluv also has six link rings which my children have always enjoyed grabbing and chewing as babies.
 I think they are also good to attach additional small toys that Baby would want to play with.

 So, Baby or MES can sit in my lap – and I can adore her sweet, wonderful face – while she plays with her developmental toys, BUT it can also be a great place for her to interact with the latest technology.
-There is a small pocket on the front of Lapiluv that fits an iPhone or other smart phone.
+There is a small pocket on the front of Lapiluv that fits an iPhone or other smartphone.
 Bring up an app for Baby, and Baby can push on the screen and giggle all day long!
-On the reverse of the apron, Mommy can put in her iPad or other tablet device so that Baby can interact on a larger screen.
-We will use that for the KindleFire apps that the little ones love.
+On the reverse of the apron, Mommy can put in her iPad or other tablet devices so that Baby can interact on a larger screen.
+We will use that for the Kindle Fire apps that the little ones love.
 The designers at lapiluv even have a list of apps that are appropriate for Baby.
 I especially love The Monster at the End of this Book.
 Who doesn’t love Grover?
 Of course, there are so many FREE apps on iTunes for babies and toddlers.
 MES loves the abcmouse.com apps for iPhone and KindleFire.
 (You can see my review of abcmouse.com here)

 It would make a wonderfully unique baby shower gift for that high-tech mama or the mom who works in front of the computer all day.
-You can find more information at www.lapiluv.com
+You can find more information at www.lapiluv.com.

 |Lauralee Saad loves homeschooling her three kiddos: Ballerina, age 8, Big Boy, age 6, and MESS, age 3.
 She enjoys sewing when she can find a spare corner to set up her machine and dig out fabrics, cooking and baking – especially if the kiddos are helping, and enjoying a good book after the kiddos have gone to bed.
 She is thrilled to be welcoming a baby girl into the family in March of 2012.|